British Rail Class 28: Preservation

 A single locomotive, D5705, survived by historical accident, being renumbered S15705 and used from December 1968 by the Research Division for its Tribology Test train.
 It was superseded by a Class 24, and was used as carriage heating unit TDB968006 (based at Bath Road Depot, Bristol) before being preserved in 1985.
 Prior to this, it spent several years in a semi-protected siding on the line from Gloucester, just outside Swindon Station.
 It is currently on the East Lancashire Railway.
 The Class 15 Preservation Society has signed an agreement with the owners of D5705 to become its custodians during its restoration and operation for the next ten years, although funding will remain separate.

 In fiction

 The Class 28 is the basis for BoCo, a character in The Railway Series children's books by the Rev. W. Awdry and the spin-off TV series Thomas and Friends.
 He carries the number D5702.

 Models

 The Class 28 has been made as a 00 gauge model in several forms, including a ready-to-run version by Hornby Dublo.
 A ready to run model is being produced by Heljan on behalf of and exclusive to Hatton's Model Railways in Liverpool.
+Following the closure of Hatton's in early 2024 their model railway toolings were sold to Rails of Sheffield and Accurascale.
+Heljan still produces the 1961 variant of the Class 28 now available exclusively through Rails.
 The Silver Fox Models model has now been withdrawn.
 As of November 2021, Rapido Trains UK have announced production of an N-scale model.